-Carbon emissions by region and sector in 2018
+Carbon emissions by region in 2019 and 2020

 Emissions profiles are similar across the region, with the exception of Hamilton’s high industrial emissions, and agriculture in Durham.
-Natural gas consumption increased.

-Change in total emissions by sector from 2017 to 2018
+Change in total emissions by region from 2015 to 2020

 Getting to net-zero in the GTHA

-Three Enabling Policy Solutions
+Three Enabling Policy Priorities